 - Price: Previous day’s market close price for the selected security

 - Annual Dividend: Incorporates the trailing twelve months (TTM) of regular dividends for the selected security.
 This is aggregated to reflected all holdings when presented at the portfolio level.
 Principal distributions and other unique, one-time events are removed from the calculation so as to not overstate the normal dividend yield.

 - Expense Ratio: Calculated by using the trailing twelve months (TTM) of expenses for the selected security or aggregated to reflect all holdings when presented at the portfolio level.

-- 95% Probability Range: Worst-case and best-case guardrails based on a historical calculation that incorporates a variety of statistical inputs including the price history, historical expenses, dividends, etc.) down to the holding level.
+- 95% Historical Range: Worst-case and best-case guardrails based on a historical calculation that incorporates a variety of statistical inputs including the price history, historical expenses, dividends, etc.) down to the holding level.

-- Trailing Returns: Total return values based on the specific timeframes denoted.
+- Trailing Returns: Trailing return values are based on the specific timeframes denoted and are calculated using the adjusted close price including dividends and expense ratios.
 Please note that timeframes over 1 year account for compounding growth rates.

 Individual Security Analysis summaries also include Financial and Risk statistics.